 Due to Covid-19 - Level 5 restrictions currently in place our work programmes have been tailored to ensure that both staff and the public remain safe.
-In Dungarvan work on the maintenance of our parks is ongoing including the maintenance of litter bins and litter picking providing the public with a safe and clean space to avail of for recreation.
+In Waterford & Tramore work on the maintenance of our parks is ongoing including the maintenance of litter bins and litter picking providing the public with a safe and clean space to avail of for recreation.
 With the arrival of Spring the frequency of grass maintenance is increasing.
 This work can be completed within the Covid-19 guidelines.
 The improved weather has seen increased number of visitors to our parks.

 Spring has also brought the requirement to control unnecessary weed growth and this year Waterford City & Council has commenced the use of a non-selective contact herbicide as part of its natural weed management solution for our Parks.
 This herbicide is a natural substance extracted from plants common in nature.
 It has an innovative formulation and acts through contact, ensuring effectiveness by causing dehydration in the weed to which it is applied.
 This initiative is part of our sustainable management strategy with regards to weed control and helps us become less dependent on traditional weed control products.
-This method of weed control which was trialed in our city parks last year with great success will this year be used to control weeds in the parks of Dungarvan.
+This method of weed control which was trialled in our city parks last year with great success will continue to be used.